Conclusion

 Team Status Report 4/26

-This week we worked on getting up our accuracy numbers.
+This week we worked on increasing our accuracy numbers by decreasing movement tolerances.
 We tested each box orientation on multiple iterations, tweaking our timing and move sequencing.
-We also broke some boxes and are now making new rectangle boxes to demo.
-We are also working to make our overall move/reset time less so we can do more boxes per minute.
+We are working to make our overall move/reset time less so we can do more boxes per minute.
 Overall, we did not make any major design changes this week, and our schedule remains the same.

 Marcus Status Report 4/19